How to Check Java Version Installed on Linux

 Introduction

-In this tutorial, learn how to check the Java version installed on Linux distros, including Ubuntu, CentOS, and Debian.
+In this tutorial, learn how to check the Java version installed on Linux.

 Prerequisites

-To check the Java version on Linux Ubuntu/Debian/CentOS:
+To check the Java version on Linux, run the following:

 java -version

-3. The output should display the version of the Java package installed on your system.
-In the example below, OpenJDK version 11 is installed.
+The output displays the Java package version installed on your system.
+In the example above, OpenJDK version 11.0.24 is installed.

-Note: If the output indicates there is no such package on the system, you can install it with the help of one of our guides – How to install Java on Ubuntu or How to Install Java on CentOS.
+Note: If the output indicates there is no such package on the system, learn how to install Java on Ubuntu

 javac -version

-There are two ways to find the path of the Java directory.
+There are two ways to find the Java directory path.
+The first option is to run the following command:

 update-alternatives --list java

-The system should respond with the path where Java is installed.
+The system responds with the path where Java is installed.
+Use the path to check the Java version:

-Alternatively, you can use the whereis command and follow the symbolic links to find the Java path.
+Alternatively, use the whereis command and follow the symbolic links to find the Java path.
+To do it, take the following steps:

 1. Run the command: